 I’d met Henry a few times when he was younger, but have only gotten to know him by reading, watching, and hearing everything that has been shared about him in the last month.
 Everyone has kind of expressed variations on the same thing:

-His achievements and sprawling passions were matched only by his humility and kindness.
+His achievements and many passions were matched only by his humility and kindness.
 His rowing mates had no idea he was a standout classical violinist; his music friends had no idea he was such a jock.
 His girlfriend knew he was falling in love with art history but had no idea his biology professor was praying he could recruit Henry to assist in the lab this spring.
 A friend whom Henry was helping arrange a surprise eighteenth birthday party for two other friends had no idea it was Henry’s own eighteenth birthday that same day.
-Everyone mentions his beaming, ear-to-ear smile and unbreakable spirit that lifted up everyone around him.
+Everybody mentions his beaming, ear-to-ear smile and unbreakable spirit that lifted up anyone around him.
 And then they mention his smile some more.

 I never had a chance to run with Henry before, but I have a little bit of him alongside me now.
 His no-nonsense work ethic has gotten me out the door on days I’d rather have stayed in bed.
 Nathan told me Henry would eat eight eggs for breakfast after a workout, and I’ve been going through cartons of eggs myself.